wjyAI/SpADG/README.md

-Code and appendix for the KDD 2026 paper: Sparse Additive Models for Domain Generalization
+Code and appendix for the KDD 2026 paper: Sparse Additive Models for Domain Generalization.

 ##  Directory Structure